 , published by Cambridge University Press.

 Jacqueline is a Research Fellow in Corpus Linguistics at the University of Nottingham.
 Her current work examines communication strategies in recruitment and promotions and assesses the impact of language on recruitment outcomes through an EDI lens.

 Tristan is currently working towards the creation of a new contemporary corpus of spoken and written professional communication.
 Prior to his appointment within LiPP, he worked in postgraduate medical education for eight years with Health Education England.

 Sarah spent over a decade working in theatre, having trained as an actor both at the Central School of Speech and Drama and at The Poor School in London.
 She is an expert on examining the interface between language and performance, including body language and gesture, in a range of different communicative contexts and has delivered training, coaching and consultancy to a range of businesses and organisations.

-Victoria’s PhD research investigates the influence of institutional rules and practices on professional communication in a political setting.
-Before beginning her PhD, Victoria worked as a solicitor and consultant in international law and accountancy firms and, most recently, as a law lecturer.
+Victoria researches professional communication in organisational and political settings.
+Her PhD research investigated the influence of institutional and interactional rules and practices on spoken communication in the House of Lords.
+Previously, Victoria worked as a solicitor and consultant in international law and accountancy firms and as a law lecturer.

 Assistant Professor in Sociolinguistics

 Lucy’s research focuses on the relationships between language, gender and sexuality.
 The majority of her published work considers the ways in which individuals articulate a sense of identity through language, and the relationship this has to their experience as LGBT people.
 She is currently Principal Investigator on a project in collaboration with a Gender Identity Clinic, exploring narratives produced by the clinic’s patients in order to better understand the support needs of transgender people accessing these services.